 We strongly encourage you to seek opportunities to have fun and build and deepen your social capital during your time in the Department of Economics.
 There are many student-driven initiatives to allow you to interact with your peers in meaningful ways.
-Your success in life is not only dependent on your academic feats but also on how you socially interact with your peers.
+Positive peer interactions can help you to, among other things, solve problems, cope with exam pressures, collaborate on outreach and class projects, and develop soft skills and tolerance and respect for your peers.
+Always remember that your success in life depends not only on your academic feats but also on how you socially interact with your peers.

 Once again, welcome!
-Inquire, inspire, interact, and have fun!
+Inquire, inspire, have fun and safely interact!

-Dr Nadine McCloud-Rose
+Dr. Nadine McCloud-Rose